 The Home Depot (referred to in this report as THD) is the largest home improvement retailer in the world, and ranks in 34th place in Fortune’s list of the 500 largest companies in America.
 It is headquartered in Atlanta, Georgia, and has over 2000 retail locations in North and South America.
 In 2007, THD’s CEO stepped down and a new management team, with a radically different approach, took over the company.
 This new management team, led by CEO Francis Blake, has renovated many aspects of the business and has largely succeeded in making the firm more competitive and profitable.

-This report focuses on how THD altered its primary and support processes to incorporate more effective process management techniques.
+Now that you are out of the ES try not to say “This Report” Just talk about THD.focuses on how THD altered its primary and support processes to incorporate more effective process management techniques.
 Specifically, the report analyzes the procurement, distribution, sales, training, and administrative processes.
 The paper showcases the deficiencies or the excellence in the design, implementation, control, or continuous improvement of these processes.

 Primary Processes